How to Apply?

 1. Check if you meet the eligibility criterion provided in the ACIAR Scholarship Application form

-3. Contact the corresponding USP Supervisor and Relevant ACIAR co-supervisor from the list to discuss the potential Research topic you wish to undertake for your program
+3. Contact the corresponding USP Supervisor and Relevant co-supervisor from the list to discuss the potential Research topic you wish to undertake for your program

 5. Complete the application form and attach the required documents together with your application.
 All documents need to be scanned as a pdf and sent as one single attachment via email.

-6. Submit your application to the ACIAR Graduate officer via email (aciarga@usp.ac.fj) with the subject line “ACIAR Scholarships 2024”
+6. Submit your application to the ACIAR Graduate officer via email (aciarga@usp.ac.fj) with the subject line “ACIAR Scholarships 2025”

 Q&A Sessions

-Frequently Asked Questions: Pacific Agriculture Scholarships Support and Climate Resilience (PASS-CR) Program – 2023 Selection Process
+Frequently Asked Questions: Pacific Agriculture Scholarships Support and Climate Resilience (PASS-CR) Program – 2025 Selection Process

 The Pacific Agriculture Scholarships and Support and Climate Resilience (PASS-CR) Program provides scholarships and support to postgraduate students in agriculture, forestry, and fisheries at The University of the South Pacific (USP) and Fiji National University (FNU).
 Since 2008, ACIAR has supported research scholarships at Pacific Universities.
 The scholarship program has achieved significant results, strengthening agricultural innovation systems in the Pacific.